sajari/sdk-react/README.md

 ```

 ## [Provider](https://sajari-sdk-react.netlify.com/components/provider)
-`<Provider />` is the component that maintains the state of the search, does the queries, and provides the response to the other components so that they can update themselves when needed.
+`<Provider />` handles the request-response lifecycle for searches.
+It performs queries and passes the response to UI components so that they can be updated.

 ```javascript
 import { Provider, Pipeline, Values } from "@sajari/sdk-react";